SRinatR/Askim_candles/memory-bank/progress.md

     *   Implement real NextAuth Credentials provider for admin login using the database.
     *   Implement real logging to the database.
     *   Implement real client management and attribute management (Categories, Materials, Scents) in the database.
+    *   Implement real user/manager role and permission system in the database.
 *   **Full Content Localization (Main Site & Admin):**
     *   Translate all remaining text strings in all dictionary files (main site & admin).
     *   Localize Zod validation messages.